mlanza/ai-literacy/101/19-you-in-the-suit.md

 It’s no different than learning the piano or advancing in karate.
 The power isn’t in owning the instrument — it’s in the hours you’ve spent with it, the comfort that comes from daily use, the confidence that comes from knowing what it can do in your hands.

-AI won’t much amplify the work of those who treat it casually.
-But for those willing to treat it like any serious craft — to train with it, learn from it, and make it part of their muscle memory — the gains can be extraordinary.
+AI won’t much amplify those who treat it casually.
+But for those who put in the effort to harness it by training with it, learning from it, and making it part of their muscle memory — the gains can be extraordinary.

 The suit will take you farther.